amckinney/backend-dev/docs/05-lesson.md

 slug: /lessons/5
 ---

-We've covered a wide variety of concepts that pertain to server-side programming, but now we shift our attention to integrating APIs from other external servers.
+We've covered a wide variety of concepts that pertain to command line and server-side programming, but now we shift our attention to integrating APIs from external services.
 In this lesson, we will learn how we can add dependencies on other services (that we do not operate ourselves) in order to simplify or improve our application's functionality.
 We will also learn about *microservices* and discuss how the *RPC* abstraction